OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

 19.  **VOLUNTARY MEDIATION**

     Verizon offers customers the option of participating in a free internal mediation program.
 This program is entirely voluntary and does not affect either party's rights in any other aspect of the dispute resolution procedures outlined in Section 19.
 In our voluntary mediation program, we will assign an employee who is not directly involved in the dispute to help both sides reach an agreement.
 That person has all the rights and protections of a mediator and the process has all of the protections associated with mediation.
 For example, nothing said in the mediation can be used later in an arbitration or lawsuit.
-If you would like to know more, or you would like to start the mediation process, please contact us at NoticeofDispute@verizon.com or through Verizon Online Dispute Resolution Manager, One Verizon Way, VC54N090, Basking Ridge, NJ 07920, for a notice of customer dispute form.A copy of the Notice of Dispute form can also be found at www.verizon.com/terms/disputes.
+If you would like to know more, or you would like to start the mediation process, please contact us at NoticeofDispute@verizon.com or through Verizon Online Dispute Resolution Manager, One Verizon Way, VC54N090, Basking Ridge, NJ 07920, for a notice of customer dispute form.
+A copy of the Notice of Dispute form can also be found at www.verizon.com/terms/disputes.
 Fill out and send the Notice of Customer Dispute Form to us according to the directions on the form.